Robert filmed and interviewed the descendants of three African American WW II heroes. All three WWII heroes died on the same calendar day.

 An Aspiration to Contribute

-In 1939, when WWII began, Luke J. Weathers, Jr. had an intense desire to serve his country in the United States military.
-Like many African Americans during that time, he had an aspiration to contribute to his country in a capacity other than cleaning latrines or cooking.
+In 1939, when WWII began, eighteen-year-old Luke J. Weathers, Jr. had an intense desire to serve his country in the United States military.
+During that time, many African Americans were enlisted to perform their military duties by cooking or cleaning latrines.
+Weathers was passionate about contributing to his country in a different capacity.

 A Desire to Serve